1239238241/ruiqin-FeelsBook/README.md

 # ruiqin-FeelsBook
-# THE CITATIONs and references are put inside the code in order to pint out which part I used reference,
+# Some CITATIONs and references are put inside the code in order to point out which part I used reference, Those part are highly relied on reference